Rolls-Royce in constructive talks with Spain over ITP Aero sale

-Aerospace & DefenseRolls-Royce in constructive talks with Spain over ITP Aero sale

-British engineering company Rolls-Royce (RR.L) said it was in constructive talks with Spain over the sale of its Spanish unit ITP Aero, after a media report said Madrid could block the deal.
+LONDON (Reuters) - British engineering company Rolls-Royce said it was in constructive talks with Spain over the sale of its Spanish unit ITP Aero, after a media report said Madrid could block the deal.

 Rolls-Royce is hoping to secure up to 1.5 billion euros ($1.8 billion) from the sale of turbine blade-maker ITP Aero, which it has put on the block as part of a 2-billion-pound ($2.8 billion) asset sale to help repair its balance sheet after the pandemic.